PMArkive/landfix_wHudAndCookies/README.md

 # landfix_wHudAndCookies
 Modified Landfix plugin that saves players settings and has a cutomizable HUD.
+(You can change the chat colors under the function public Action Command_LandFix)

 Special thanks to lukah for making the hud color system and menus.
 Special thanks to nora for implementing additional features and fixing some handle errors.